qmixi/react-animated-bg/README.md

 ### Hoorah!!
 You can animate images too!

+> ⚠️ Animating images doesn't work on **Firefox** since the browser doesn't support the transition for background-image. ⚠️

 Because under the hood CSS `background` property is updating, the `colors` prop array can contain everything which is supported by CSS eg. `url('image.jpg)`.
 However eg. `linear-gradient` can't be animated this way.
 The example you can find in the [demo](https://codesandbox.io/s/eloquent-cherry-udky9)
 > **Important:** Remember to wrap the images with the **url( )** formula.